Frequently Asked Questions

 - Q. Was the New England Patriot's quarterback, Tom Brady, ever part of The Brady Bunch?

-A. NO! - in 2001 ESPN NFL Sunday Countdown did a spoof (see clip above) on the then rookie quarterback Tom Brady, implying that he was the "Lost Brady".
+A. NO! - in 2001 ESPN NFL Sunday Countdown did a spoof (Download Clip) on the then rookie quarterback Tom Brady, implying that he was the "Lost Brady".
 Barry Williams, Christopher Knight, and Mike Lookinland were part of the segment and lead viewers to believe that Tom Brady was on the original show and was cut out once the show went into re-runs.
 This is purely fiction.
 Tom Brady was born August 3, 1977 (3 years after The Brady Bunch stopped filming).
 Additionally, please remember that the Bradys are a fictional television family and of course Tom Brady is a real person.

 - Q. Who was Phoebe Brady?

 A. Phoebe Brady was a promotional gimmick that Nickelodeon created in 1998 when the Brady Bunch began airing on Nickelodeon.
 Phoebe was suspose to represent an evil 4th sister who whenever something bad happened on the show, she was responsbile.
 The premise of the promotion was that when the show went into reruns Phoebe was cut from the show because no one wanted to see a bad Brady.
 This whole concept which included interviews with original cast members was purely false.